AdrienPinheiro/CA-CIB_DeepSession/C#_Angular_Typescript/01 - Exercise/Exercise/Task1_Hello/README.md

 # Task 1: Hello Copilot

 ### Objective
-This task introduces you to creating a simple REST endpoint using **Spring Boot**.
-The goal is to familiarize yourself with the basics of **GitHub Copilot** and how it can assist in writing boilerplate code for Java applications.
+This task introduces you to creating a simple REST endpoint in **.NET 8**.
+The goal is to familiarize yourself with the basics of **GitHub Copilot** and how it can assist in writing boilerplate code for .NET applications.

 ---

 ### Task Description
-You need to create a REST controller in Spring Boot that responds to HTTP `GET` requests with a simple message: `"Hello, Copilot!"`.
+You need to create a REST controller in .NET that responds to HTTP `GET` requests with a simple message: `"Hello, Copilot!"`.

 #### Endpoint Details:
 - **Path**: `/api/task1/hello`